legluondunet/MyLittleLutrisScripts/Versailles 1685/README.md

 # Versailles 1685 - CD DOS/Windows - DOSBOX

 Description:
-This script will install "Versailles 1685" DOS/Windows CD edition for Dosbox./p During install please let all options by default.
+This script will install "Versailles 1685" DOS/Windows CD edition for Dosbox.
+During install please let all options by default.
 Big thanks to people who gave their time to permit us playing this game in the best conditions.